Edgar Ray Burton, age 74, resident of Memphis, Tennessee, departed this life Saturday evening, February 29, 2020 at St. Francis Hospital in Memphis.

 The family requests that memorials be directed to St. Jude Memorial Giving, 501 St. Jude Place, Memphis, TN 38105-9959.

-To send flowers to the family or plant a tree in memory of Edgar "Ray" Burton, please visit our floral store.
+To send flowers to Edgar "Ray" Burton's family, please visit our floral store.